amiramonte/13-orm-ecommerce-back-end/README.md

 ## Description

 This E-Commerce API was built to continue my understanding of back end development and deployment to Heroku.
 This E-Commerce API was built with MySQL and Sequelize ORM.
-It includes back end API routes, data models, API routes, and .env file usage.
+It includes back end API routes, data models, seed data, and .env file usage.

 ---